nalaseivad/captainginja.github.io/faqs/t-sql/dynamic-sql.md

 ```

 Example 7 - Returns 42.
 Even though we don't specifically supply a value for the parameter @number in the call to EXEC,
-this bringsthe variable into local scope and its current value becomes visible inside the dynamic SQL execution.
+this brings the variable into local scope and its current value becomes visible inside the dynamic SQL execution.

 ```sql
 DECLARE @number int = 42;